 Snapshot of Patient Demographics

-Community Clinic Consortium (CCC) members collectively operate 26 sites in Contra Costa and Solano Counties serving over 130,000 patients in 2012.
+Community Clinic Consortium (CCC) members collectively operate 26 sites in Contra Costa and Solano Counties serving over 83,000 patients.
 CCC member health centers are committed to serving diverse populations of all backgrounds.
 Below is a brief snapshot of member clinics’ patient populations.

 *Source: Office of Statewide Health Planning and Development